Chart Color Schemes

 Educational attainment in Cairnlea aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area has lower university qualification rates at 26.3%, compared to Greater Melbourne's average of 37.0%.
+The area's university qualification rate is 26.3%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 20.7%, followed by postgraduate qualifications (4.0%) and graduate diplomas (1.6%).
-Vocational pathways account for 24.0% of qualifications among those aged 15+, with advanced diplomas at 9.4% and certificates at 14.6%.
+Vocational pathways account for 24.0% of qualifications among those aged 15 and above, with advanced diplomas at 9.4% and certificates at 14.6%.
 Educational participation is high, with 32.9% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education